 1B.
-Release of expected profits in UPR
+Release of expected profits in LRC

 In calculating the premium provision, a loss ratio based on loss history (claims triangles as mentioned above) and the performance of the current accident year to date was applied.
-In all cases, the loss ratio calculated for the accident year 2022 was applied to the UPR to estimate claims arising from unexpired risks.
+In all cases, the loss ratio calculated for the accident year 2023 was used to estimate claims arising from unexpired risks.
 This loss ratio makes an implicit allowance for claims expenses as they are incorporated in the triangulated data as discussed above.